jordanbell2357/how-to/ssh.md

 Build-ca completed successfully.
 ```

-Now we use SSH to connect from L to system S. First we activate the OpenVPN Access Server.
+Now we use SSH to connect from L to system S. First we activate the OpenVPN Access Server S by accessing it with SSH:

 ```console
 ubuntu@LAPTOP-JBell:~$ ssh -i .ssh/OPEN_VPN -l root 159.203.164.175